AaronNGray/G/README.md

 ## TG - Template Generator ##

-Template generator generates AST's from augmented grammars and a template library for generating instance AST's
+Template generator generates AST's from a grammar augmented with templating syntax generating methods that generate instance AST's.
+This allows clean syntatic templating.

 ## G - Generate ##

-G ties all the libraries together and does what all the tools do using *.g format files.
-And will also allow higherlevel modular grammars to pre defined.
+G will tie together all the libraries together and does what all the tools do using *.g format files.
+G will combine lexical specifications and grammar specifications into one specificiation.
+And will also allow higherlevel modular grammars to be defined.
 # Instillation

 # Build